khari998/NightLife/_STYLE-GUIDE.md

 ### Working with files

 * Do not end a file with any character other than a newline.
-* Don't use the -a or -m flags for `git commit` for the first half of the class, since they conceal what is actually happening (and do slightly different things than most people expect).
+* Don't use the -a or -m flags for `git commit`, since they conceal what is actually happening (and do slightly different things than most people expect).

     ```shell
     # good: